Boeing's Starliner capsule docks with space station in uncrewed flight test

 "This is all part of the learning process for operating Starliner in orbit," Boeing mission commentator Steve Siceloff said during the NASA webcast.

-The capsule is scheduled to depart the space station on Wednesday for a return-flight to Earth, ending with a airbag-softened parachute landing in the New Mexico desert.
+The capsule is scheduled to depart the space station on Wednesday for a return-flight to Earth, ending with an airbag-softened parachute landing in the New Mexico desert.

 A success is seen as pivotal to Boeing as the Chicago-based company scrambles to climb out of successive crises in its jetliner business and its space defense unit.
 The Starliner program alone has cost nearly $600 million in engineering setbacks since the 2019 mishap.